coderRhythm/coderRhythm/README.md

-- 👋 Hi, I’m @coderRhythm
+👋 Hi, I’m Rhythm Sethiya
-- 👀 I’m interested in developing a website in coding
-- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on hackathons for making websites
+👀 I’m passionate about website development , machine learning and opencv part and coding 🌱 I’m currently enhancing my skills in web development 💞️ I’m looking to collaborate on hackathons focused on building innovative websites
-- 📫 How to reach me :: you can reach me through git hub

 <!---
 coderRhythm/coderRhythm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.